truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

    b.
 Enter an [AWS resources in a geographic area](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in **Region**.

       To detect the correct public region for the selected bucket leave the field blank.
-      Entering a private region name allows interacting with Amazon buckets created in that region.
+      Entering a private region name allows interaction with Amazon buckets created in that region.

    c.
 (Optional) Configure a custom endpoint URL.